Home / Family Fun by Season / Fall Family Fun Guide / Fall’s Sweetest Tradition: Apple Picking Around Bucks County and Beyond

 931 Stony Hill Road, Yardley

 Your fall experience in Bucks County wouldn’t be complete without a trip to Shady Brook Farm.
 Enjoy a hayride through the orchard to pick your own apples and stay for family fun with inflatable attractions during their Fall Fest.
-Apples are sold by the pound.
-With plenty of fresh air and wide-open space, Shady Brook has lots of room for guests.
-Pick your own fields are open Wednesday through Sunday.
+Pick your own fields are open Wednesday through Sunday from 10 am – 5 pm (last wagon ride leaves at 3:30 pm).
 Click here to reserve your apple picking pass.

 Solebury Orchards